SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Evaluation

 \subsection{Directory Aggregation Overhead}

-Reading a \emph{scattered} directory in {\sys} requires a metadata aggregation.
-To evaluate the impact of metadata aggregation, we repeatedly perform a burst of file \emph{create} operations followed by a single \emph{statdir} in a directory and report the average latency of the \emph{statdir} operations.
-We vary the number of servers and the number of preceding \emph{create} operations.
+Reading a scattered directory in {\sys} requires metadata aggregation.
+To evaluate its overhead, we measure the latency of the \emph{statdir} operation after a sequence of file \emph{create} in the directory.
+During the \emph{statdir} operation, change-log entries generated by previous \emph{create} operations are aggregated and applied to the directory.
+We vary both the number of servers and the number of preceding \emph{create} operations.

-\autoref{fig:fix server} shows the \emph{statdir} latency with various number of preceding \emph{create}s on eight servers.
-The average latency increases with more \emph{create}s and finally converges at about 500\,$\mu$s.
-The convergence is because {\sys} servers proactively push local change-log entries to the inode when the entry number reaches the threshold (e.g., 29 in our implementation), which effectively controls the number of change-log entries to be applied during aggregation.

-\autoref{fig:fix ratio} shows the \emph{statdir} latency with 100 preceding \emph{create}s on different number of servers.
-The average latency increases as server increases for two reasons.
-First, the probability of files and directories not residing on the same node increases.
-Second, the number of change-log entries kept without reaching the per-server threshold increases.
-Thus, with more servers, an increased number of change-log entries need to be applied during aggregation.